Protein is found in many foods and is needed to keep you healthy. Your body uses protein to:

-Adults over 19 years of age need 0.8 grams (g) of protein per kilogram (kg) of body weight.
-You can use the following equations to find out how much protein you need.
+Most adults over 19 years of age need about 0.8 grams (g) of protein per kilogram (kg) of body weight.
+You can use the following equations to calculate your protein needs.

 The following groups have different protein needs than what is recommended above:

 - some athletes